The 7 Hidden Health Dangers of Web Design

 Dealing with your chronic stress can be as simple as learning to schedule your workload and say no to new work when you have a full workload.

-Chronic stress may also be managed by redefining your expectations of yourself and by dropping toxic clients who add weight into your life.
+Chronic stress may also be managed by redefining your expectations of yourself and by dropping toxic clients who add weight to your life.

 Any career choice has both pros and cons.